vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 As has been said in the following verses :- "The self' passes through a beautiful opening in the centre of the sphere of the sun."
 "The "self makes an opening in the sphere of the sun, whose rays fill his chariot".
 "He goes through the middle of the sphere of the fiery sun", "The Lord helps him to climb up by a ladder to Vaikuṇṭha   through the sphere of the sun whose hot rays dispel the darkness and then removes the ladder," - (as described in these verses), the Lord sets the self on the path called devayına and leads him Himself with the following to guide him, namely, archis or fire, day, the bright half of the month, Uttarayana and the year, Vayu, Surya and Chandra and Lightning: with Lightning who is called also amanava and his companions, Varuna, Indra and Prajāpati, the self is helped on its way.
 As the Alvar

 says :- " With these guides[^59] who are immortal, he reaches Vaikuṇṭha   and casts off this beautiful prison house of _samsāra_."

+[^59]:
+Fire, Day, Śuklapakṣa Uttarāyaṇa and the year arc, of course, inanimate; but the deities presiding over them (abhimani devatas) are the guides here referred to.)